Without the ability to deduct the interest if used for debt repayment, HELOCs lose luster as get-out-of-debt plan.

 Another alternative you may consider is applying for a couple of 0 percent cards, although you’d have to be incredibly disciplined in your repayment plan to get the balance down to zero before the promotional period ends.
-The U.S. Bank Visa Platinum card is currently offering a 20-month interest-free period with a 3 percent balance transfer fee and no annual fee.
+The U.S. Bank Visa Platinum card is currently offering a 20-billing cycle interest-free period with a 3 percent balance transfer fee and no annual fee.

 You also could split up your existing credit card balance between a new 0 percent APR card and a HELOC or even just a personal loan.
 For example, let’s say you transfer $10,000 to the U.S. Bank Visa card and paid the remaining $20,000 with a HELOC.
-You could focus your initial repayment more heavily on the balance transfer card first by paying $515 a month for 20 months ($10,000 plus $300 for the balance transfer fee divided by 20 months).
+You could focus your initial repayment more heavily on the balance transfer card first by paying $515 a month for 20 billing cycles ($10,000 plus $300 for the balance transfer fee divided by 20 billing cycles).
 Then, once that is paid off, you could double-down on repaying the HELOC by applying that $515 toward the remaining debt.